Rick Beato further mourns the decline of rock and pop music

 The reasons Beato finds this year’s songs worse are that they are in general lame, derivative, often include many songwriters (too many writers spoil the song), and sometimes include sampling from older songs.

 In contrast, only one of the 1984 songs has more than one writer, and all include the singer as a composer.
-(Note that one one is by Bad Bunny, and Beato can’t understand the words!)
+(Note that one is by Bad Bunny, and Beato can’t understand the words!)
 Beato’s takeaway is that nobody will remember songs written by so many people, and nobody will remember these latest songs more than three years from now.

 Beato:

-“Wildflower,” live with Billie Eilish (the official release is here, and the lyrics are here).
+Here is “Wildflower,” live with Billie Eilish (the official release is here, and the lyrics are here).
 The only accompaniments are a guitar, bass, two sets of drums, and three backup singers.

-5 thoughts on “Rick Beato further mourns the decline of rock and pop music
+19 thoughts on “Rick Beato further mourns the decline of rock and pop music

 1. Yes, the mystery continues…